-More information is included under the topic Early Hasell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 171 words (12 lines of text) are included under the topic Early Hasell Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Hasell or a variant listed above:

 Hasell Settlers in United States in the 17th Century